 Step 2: Register as work-seeker

-Step 3: Find employers that offer learnerships
+Step 3: Find employers offering SETA learnerships or apprenticeships

-Step 4: Draw up a CV
+Step 4: Draw up a Learnership CV

-- personal details; (name, date of birth, etc.)
+- Personal details: name, date of birth, etc.

-- education; (school attended and qualifications)
+- Education: school attended and qualifications.

-Step 5: Prepare for an interview
+Step 5: Prepare for a learnership interview

 Step 6: Keep your details updated